Digby, Nova Scotia: Best Things to Do – Top Picks

 Must-Try Local Dining Spots

 Start your culinary tour at Ed’s Take Out, a beloved spot with two indoor tables and picnic seating outside.
-Known for its lobster rolls and fresh scallops, it’s a perfect place to enjoy a casual meal by the water8.
+Known for its lobster rolls and fresh scallops, it’s a perfect place to enjoy a casual meal by the water.

 For a more refined experience, visit Crystanny’s, where seafood chowder and other traditional dishes are served with a modern twist.
-The restaurant’s proximity to the harbor ensures that every dish is made with the freshest ingredients8.
+The restaurant’s proximity to the harbor ensures that every dish is made with the freshest ingredients.

 Whether you’re dining by the water or shopping for local treats, the culinary scene here is a feast for the senses.
 Take your time to savor every bite and discover why this place is a food lover’s paradise.